Objective D2: Decrease Corporate Energy Consumption and Greenhouse Gas Emissions

 - An energy retrofit program began in 2010 and included the following measures: upgrades to lighting, building efficiency, mechanical equipment and controls; and incorporation of renewable energy.
 By the end of 2013, the City has implemented $2,370,300 in energy and water saving measures.
 These measures are anticipated to achieve annual hydro, gas and water savings of nearly $250,000.

-- The City of Windsor is converting all traffic signals over to LED technology as the old bulbs fail or signals need upgrading.
+- The City of Windsor has converted all traffic signals over to light emitting diode (LED) technology as the old bulbs failed or signals needed upgrading.

-- After many successful pilot projects, the City has decided to convert all street lights to LED fixtures citywide.
+- After many successful pilot projects, the City has converted all street lights to LED fixtures citywide.

 - The City of Windsor now operates two solar powered golf carts, which provide tours of the Windsor Sculpture Park to residents and visitors of Windsor.
 These carts replaced two electrical golf carts, therefore reducing energy consumption and greenhouse gas emissions.